sonic-net/sonic-linkmgrd/doc/default_route.md

 * Stop sending heartbeat
 To shutdown heartbeat sending if default route is missing, is a straightforward way to fake an unhealthy status.
 A faked unhealthy status will help linkmgrd:
     * keep the ToR in standby if one ToR is missing default route;
-    * avoid oscillation if both ToRs are missing defualt route (as eventually both will be `LinkProber:Wait` state).
+    * avoid oscillation if both ToRs are missing default route (as eventually both will be `LinkProber:Wait` state).

 Link prober will still be able to receive heartbeat.
 So if we remove & re-add the default route on both ToRs, a state transition path can be: